next-identity/ni-simple-auth-widget/README.md

 ### Important Notes

-- The widget uses a single OIDC provider (specified by `issuerUrl`), but can use different client IDs for different "providers" (Google, Facebook, etc.)
+- The widget uses a single Next Identity provider (specified by `issuerUrl`), but can use different client IDs for different "providers" (Google, Facebook, etc.)
-- Each button in the widget will redirect to the same OIDC provider but with a different client ID
+- Each button in the widget will redirect to the same Next Identity provider but with a different client ID
-- The client ID is included in the OIDC authorization request
+- The client ID is included in the authentication request
+- The buttons are dynamically generated based on the providers configured in the config file

 ## Event Handling